1. Home

 The Health Behaviour in School-aged Children (HBSC) study is a unique cross-national research study into the health and well-being of adolescents across Europe and North America, conducted in collaboration with the World Health Organization (WHO) Regional Office for Europe.

 Initiated in 1982 by researchers from England, Finland, and Norway, HBSC was one of the first cross-national studies to focus specifically on adolescents.
-HBSC has been conducting surveys of young people every four years since 1983/84, with an increasing number of countries participating in each survey cycle.
+The first study was undertaken in 1983/84, and since 1985/86 HBSC has been conducting surveys of young people every four years, with an increasing number of countries participating in each survey cycle.
 It provides a vital resource to compare the health and well-being of adolescents between countries and over time.

 The study is organised and developed by a network of HBSC national teams that include researchers based in a variety of academic and public health institutions.